husani/alt-right-white-nationalism/README.md

 # alt-right-white-nationalism
-A Chrome extension that replaces the phrase "alt-right" with the much more accurate phrase "white nationalism"
+A Chrome extension that replaces the text "alt-right" with much more accurate phrases.